jacksosa/jacksosa.github.io/_posts/2025-04-27-how-to-undo-your-git-failure.md

 Git failures can feel catastrophic, but `git reflog` and `git reset` are your lifelines.
 By understanding the reflog’s history and using reset strategically, you can recover lost commits, stashes, and branches with confidence.
 Next time you make a Git mistake, take a deep breath, check the reflog, and roll back time.

 Have you ever lost code in Git?
-Share your recovery stories with me, or let me know if you need help with a specific Git mishap!
+Share your recovery stories with me [here]({{ site.baseurl }}/contact/), or let me know if you need help with a specific Git mishap!

 <p class="text-center">